 Despite its advantages, the Freeform has some drawbacks.
 When the bag is only packed halfway, the additional space allows items to shift inside.
 We also question its long-term durability after years of heavy use, so we only recommend it for moderate travel (we'd say 2-4 flights per year).
 If you don't need a bag this big, take a look at the smaller carry-on version of the Freeform that we tested.
 But if you want the security of checking your belongings in a hard-sided suitcase without springing for a top-dollar option, the Samsonite Freeform is the luggage we'd recommend.

 Over many years, our many travel enthusiasts and bag aficionados have been researching, traveling with, and testing the top travel bags, packs, and luggage available.
-Over the years, we have spent hundreds of hours scouring the market for the most promising, most interesting, and most popular products we can find.
-We've bought over 400 pieces of travel gear and brought them on adventures around the globe to evaluate their performance in the real world.
+We've bought over 400 pieces of travel gear and carted them along on adventures around the globe to evaluate their performance in the real world.
 We've wheeled bags through security, checked them on international flights, strapped them to pack animals in remote mountains, worn them trekking foreign cities, and commuted to school and work with them.

-In addition to testing them on our own adventures, we've put each bag we tested through standardized and rigorous testing to draw out the nuances in performance and capabilities.
+We also put each bag we tested through standardized and rigorous testing to draw out the nuances in performance and capabilities.
 We've put them in our showers, cycled through rainstorms, carried them in the snow, and jammed them full of as much as they could hold.
-In our carry-on testing and large luggage testing, we drop each one of our suitcases from unnerving heights and push them down a flight of concrete stairs to see which ones will hold up to rough cargo baggage handling or accidental mishaps.
-Year after year, no matter the situation, we do our best to push these travel bags to their limits to learn which ones are best for what types of travel.
+We've dropped suitcases from unnerving heights and pushed them down concrete stairs.
+Year after year, no matter the situation, we push these travel bags to their limits to learn which ones are best for what types of travel.

 Why Trust GearLab